 - Wood – Wood is the traditional garage door material and one that provides plenty of curb appeal.
 It’s also easy to paint and makes for decent insulation.
 Here’s the thing about wood though; many of today’s other materials can be made to look exactly like wood, often for less money.
 Wood also rots and cracks and can become infested with termites.
 So you’ll need to weigh all of that before choosing wood.

 - Steel – Steel may seem to some like an unlikely material to make a garage door out of but actually just the opposite is true.
-An insulated steel door will keep your garage as much as 10 degrees warmer in the winter.
+An insulated steel garage door will keep your garage as much as 10 degrees warmer in the winter.
 Steel also doesn’t crack when it gets dry nor does it warp.
 What it does do is dent if you hit it with a hard object.
 And that can put a dent in the curb appeal of your door.

 - Aluminum – Aluminum has the ability to take on different looks and pull them off brilliantly.
-Also, an insulated aluminum door is nearly as good at keeping out the cold as its steel counterpart.
+Also, an insulated aluminum garage door is nearly as good at keeping out the cold as its steel counterpart.
 It won’t rust like steel or rot like wood but it will be even more susceptible to dents than steel.

-- Fiberglass – Fiberglass doors are typically lighter than other choices which means less strain on the opener.
+- Fiberglass – Fiberglass garage doors are typically lighter than other choices which mean less strain on the opener.
 They’re also won’t warp or crack or corrode or rot.
 And they won’t dent.
 So why doesn’t everyone have a fiberglass door?
 Because they’re not so great at insulating, they can yellow with age and they’re not easy to paint.

 Garage Door Style

 The next thing you’ll want to consider is the style of the door itself.
 30 years ago you had basically one style to choose from and you could get that with or without windows.
-Today, about the only limit style-wise is your imagination.
-Everything from the classic solid wood panel door of old to solid glass garage doors with tinted panels, to custom doors designed to blend in seamlessly with the exterior of your home and which are basically invisible from the street.
+Today, the only limit style-wise is your imagination.
+Everything from the classic solid wood panel door of old to solid glass garage doors with tinted panels, to custom garage doors designed to blend in seamlessly with the exterior of your home and which are basically invisible from the street.
 You can trip out your door with every imaginable type of hardware today as well.
-Even the pre-made doors that are the still the most popular type come in dozens of styles, materials, textures and colours, with and without glass panels and with your choice of hardware touches.
+Even the pre-made doors that are still the most popular type come in dozens of styles, materials, textures and colors, with and without glass panels and with your choice of hardware touches.

 Get a Quick Estimate @ 905-532-9770